ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/lse/example.md

 #### **T4g Instance**

 Compile the same application on a T4g instance.
-This instance uses an Neoverse-N1 with LSE.
+This instance uses Neoverse-N1 with LSE.
 Similar machines with Neoverse-N1 can also be used.

 ```bash
 gcc -g atomic.c -o t4g -march=armv8.2-a -lpthread